 Light is one of the top concerns you need to make when you are trying to figure out how to grow cannabis indoors.
 Choose the best lighting setup that your budget will allow – here are the most popular types of grow lights used for growing cannabis indoors.

-Also known as high-intensity discharge lights, these can be a bit more expensive than incandescent or fluorescent lights but put out a ton of light per unit of electricity.
-They aren’t as expensive as LED lights, though.
+Also known as high-intensity discharge grow lights, these can be a bit more expensive than incandescent or fluorescent lights but put out a ton of light per unit of electricity.
+They aren’t as expensive as LED grow lights, though.
 HID lamps can be broken down into metal halide and high-pressure sodium lights.
 Metal halide units produce blue-white lights that are ideal for the vegetative stage while high-pressure sodium lights produce reddish-orange light, ideal for the flowering stage.

-If you choose to use HID lights, you may want to start with HPS – these deliver more light.
+If you choose to use a HID grow light, you may want to start with HPS – these deliver more light.
 You will need to buy a ballast, too, and make sure you invest in a good one (we recommend digital ballasts) to help you keep track of your heart.
 You will also need to purchase reflector hoods that are air-cooled to help add ventilation and cool down the temperature in your grow room.

-LED technology is nothing new, but it’s only recently been added to the toolbox of equipment used for growing marijuana indoors.
-These lights can be relatively expensive, coming in at about 10 times more than an HID lighting system.
+LED technology is nothing new, but it’s only recently been added to the toolbox of equipment used for growing cannabis plants indoors.
+These grow lights can be relatively expensive, coming in at about 10 times more than an HID lighting system.
 However, they offer greater longevity and use much less electricity.
 They also produce minimal heat and there are designs that generate a full spectrum of light so that you only have to buy one unit.

-Fluorescent light fixtures are some of the most popular options for novice hobby growers.
+Fluorescent light fixtures are some of the most popular grow lights for novice hobby growers.
 They are inexpensive, as the reflector, ballast, and bulbs are all included in the same purchase.
 They also do not require a cooling system as they don’t generate quite as much heat as other alternatives.
 However, they aren’t as efficient, so you’re going to spend more on electricity bills over time.

-The final type of lights on our list are induction lights.
+The final type of grow lights on our list are induction lights.
 These are also referred to as electrodeless lamps and are more efficient versions of fluorescent bulbs.
 However, they can be hard to find in stores and somewhat pricey as a result.